 The Finn’s compatriot Mika Salo finished a lapped sixth, as he scored points for a third consecutive race for Tyrrell.

 Olivier Panis just missed out on points in seventh, in what would prove to be Ligier’s final Australian Grand Prix, while Frentzen was a disappointing eighth for Sauber.

-Ricardo Rosset, making his Formula One debut, ended a fine ninth, ahead of Pedro Diniz, and Ukyo Katayama, who was the last classified runner.
+Ricardo Rosset, making his Formula 1 debut, was a fine ninth, ahead of Pedro Diniz, while Ukyo Katayama, was the last classified runner.

-Neither Jordan finished, as Martin Brundle, fresh from his first lap crash, spun on the opening lap of the restarted race, after a botched passing move on Pedro Diniz, coincidently at turn three, site of his earlier shunt.
+Neither Jordan finished, as Martin Brundle, fresh from his first lap crash, spun on the opening lap of the restarted race, after a botched passing move on Diniz, coincidently at Turn 3, site of his earlier shunt.

 Rubens Barrichello had run well early in the race in the sister Jordan, at this stage running a sickly beige livery, rather than the more striking gold number seen later in the season, troubling Hakkinen for fifth before a Peugeot engine failure brought his race to a premature end on lap 29.

 David Coulthard was the only other major retiree, the Scot parking the McLaren in the pits on lap 24 after his throttle stuck open.

 Despite much trepidation, Melbourne’s first F1 event had been a resounding success, and has continued uninterrupted ever since, producing some thrilling races over the last 18 years.

 Back in 1996, while it somewhat disappointingly looked like F1 was set for a year of Williams domination, with Ferrari, Benetton and McLaren a long way off, one thing was absolutely clear.
 After a certain French-Canadian’s performance, the sport had a new poster boy, and fans had a new hero, and that man was Jacques Villeneuve.